-- Another improvement over AS is the rank-based version of AS (AS{rank}) - It was proposed by Bullnheimer et al. (1999c). - In AS{rank} each ant deposits an amount of pheromone that decreases with its rank. - Additionally, as in EAS, the best-so-far ant always deposits the largest amount of pheromone in each iteration.
+- Rank-based Ant System (AS{rank}) - Another improvement over AS - It was proposed by Bullnheimer et al. (1999c). - In AS{rank} each ant deposits an amount of pheromone that decreases with its rank. - Additionally, as in EAS, the best-so-far ant always deposits the largest amount of pheromone in each iteration.